 You can collect the bones in a bag and store them in your freezer until you are ready to cook them.

-If you don’t usually buy and eat whole chickens or bone-in meat, you can ask for them at your local butcher or farmers market.
+If you don’t usually buy and eat whole chickens or bone-in meat, you can ask for them at your local butcher or farmers’ market.
 The meat department at most grocery stores will often have them too.

-The best part is they’re very inexpensive to purchase.
-Your butcher may even give them to you for free.
+Bones tend to be inexpensive to purchase, and the butcher may even give them to you for free.

 How to store broth

-While it’s easiest to make broth in large batches, it can only be stored safely in the refrigerator for up to 5 days.
+It’s easiest to make broth in large batches, but you can only store it safely in the refrigerator for 3–4 days.

-To help your broth last longer, you can freeze it in small containers and heat up individual servings as needed.
+If you need it longer than this, you can freeze it in small containers and defrost individual servings as you need.